Dadpe Pohe is a classic Maharashtrian Breakfast recipe that comes all the way from Kokan.

 It is a simple dish that is super easy to cook.
 So this is the perfect recipe for beginners.

-Dadpe pohe is typically made with patal/thin poha but I absolutely love it when it’s made with jada poha or even chivda.
-It is soft, has a bite, a variety of textures and flavors- sweet, tangy, spicey, etc.
+Dadpe pohe is a delicious carbohydrate-rich breakfast.
+It is made with patal/thin poha.
+Personally, I prefer jada poha.
+It is soft, has a bite, and has a variety of textures and flavors balance of sweet, tangy, spicy, etc.

-This dish gets its name from the technique that is used to make it i.e. ” dadapne” in which pressure is put so the flavors amalgamate properly.
+Dadapne gets its name from the technique that is used to make it i.e. ” dadapne”.
+Dadapne means applying pressure so the flavors amalgamate properly.

 It is my favorite kind of breakfast or snack recipe.
-Add a little more veggies to it and it’s absolutely perfect.
+Add a little more veggies with some protein on the side and it’s absolutely perfect.

 - Mixing bowl

 - 1 1/2-2 cup Thin/ Patal/jada Poha

 - 1/4 cup Roasted peanuts

 - 1 tbsp Lime Juice

 - 1/4-1/2 cup Coconut water tender coconut preferably